 - fibromyalgia in children ages 13 years and older

-For information on the dosage of Cymbalta, including its form, strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Cymbalta, including its strengths and how to take it.
 For a comprehensive look at Cymbalta, see this article.

-This article describes typical dosages for Cymbalta provided by the drug’s manufacturer.
-When taking Cymbalta, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Cymbalta provided by the drug’s manufacturer.
+When taking this drug, always follow the dosage prescribed by your doctor.

 Below are Cymbalta dosages that are commonly used for the conditions the drug is prescribed to treat.